Nepalese rupee: 2007–present

 In October 2007, a 500-rupee note was issued on which the king's portrait was replaced by Mount Everest.
-This reflects the historic change from a monarchy to a republic which took place in May 2008 in Nepal.
+This reflects Nepal's historic change from a monarchy to a republic in May 2008.
 Further notes of 5, 10, 20, 50, 100 and 1000 rupees with Mount Everest and without reference to the king in their legends followed in 2008.
-The first issues of the 500- and 1000-rupee notes were printed on paper which still had the king's crowned portrait as a watermark in the "window" on the right part of the face of the notes.
-It was decided to print a red Rhododendron flower (Nepal's national flower) on top of the watermark.
-Notes of these denominations which were issued in 2009 and thereafter are printed on paper which has a Rhododendron flower as watermark instead of the royal portrait and were therefore released without the additional overprint in red.
+The first issues of the 500- and 1000-rupee notes were printed on paper that still had the king's crowned portrait as a watermark in the "window" on the right part of the face of the notes.
+It was decided to print a red rhododendron flower (Nepal's national flower) on top of the watermark.
+Notes of these denominations issued in 2009 and thereafter are printed on paper that has a rhododendron flower as watermark instead of the royal portrait, and were therefore released without the additional overprint in red.